fxleloup/microservice-sandbox/README.md

 ## Use Cases

 - Create a Partner in the dedicated system
-- Create a Case linked to a Partner, the Case should become a Business Number
+- Create a Case linked to a Partner, the Case should received a Business Number
 - When a Case is created, a Task should appear to remind me to treat the Case
 - Change the Business ID of a Partner (the change should cascade to the Claim domain)
 - Interrogate the Claim system and show a Case with all the information of the related partner
-- Once the Case closed, the related Task should closed too
+- Once the Case closed, the related Task should closed too (event)

 ### NFRs
 - Every call should be tracked with a CorrelationID